Last updated: April 2, 2026

 - Know the 3-day eviction notice.
 South Dakota allows a 3-day notice for nonpayment.
 Lease compliance is urgent from day one.

-- Document everything.
+- Many tenants find it helpful to document the unit's condition thoroughly.
 Photos at move-in, written repair requests, correspondence copies.
 Your documentation is your protection when the law provides little else.

 South Dakota's Market Context